Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

 In this section, we empirically evaluate our proposed Textual Bayes method.
-Specifically, we aim to answer the following question: how does Bayesian inference on the prompts of an \lbs with our \mcmcalg algorithm translate into the system's downstream \textit{predictive performance} and \textit{uncertainty quantification} (UQ) abilities?
+Specifically, we aim to answer the following question: how does Bayesian inference on the prompts of an \lbs with our \mcmcalg algorithm translate into the system's downstream \textit{predictive performance} and UQ abilities?
 In \autoref{sec:qa_eval}, we demonstrate that our method outperforms comparable baselines in accuracy, calibration, and abstention capabilities on challenging LLM benchmarks.
-Then, in \autoref{sec:conformal}, we adapt Textual Bayes to factuality, a context with weaker supervision than traditional Bayesian inference, showing that it can effectively reduce hallucinations using the conformal factuality framework \cite{mohri2024factuality}.
+In \autoref{sec:conformal}, we adapt Textual Bayes to reducing hallucinations with conformal factuality \citep{mohri2024factuality}, a distinct context from traditional Bayesian inference.

 \textbf{Implementation}\quad For each dataset, we use \mcmcalg to generate samples $\theta^{(1)}, \ldots, \theta^{(m)} \sim p(\theta \mid \dataset)$ from a Markov chain of length $T$.
 To increase sample diversity we employ burn-in, in which a fixed number $d$ of initial MCMC samples are discarded, and thinning, in which we take every $h$-th sample thereafter until $m$ samples are obtained.
 Given a datapoint $\xnew$, we sample values of $\ynew$ using \autoref{eq:post_pred} and quantify uncertainty on the basis of these downstream outputs.
-For other implementation details such as settings of $d$, $h$, $m$, and other dataset-specific hyperparameters, see \autoref{app:experiment}.
+Because our research focus is on compatibility with black-box LLMs, in this section we present experiments with GPT-4o or, when possible, GPT-4o-mini, depending on the difficulty of the dataset.
+For details such as settings of $d$, $h$, $m$, and other dataset-specific hyperparameters, see \appref{app:experiment}.